edjah/neuro140-final-project/README.md

 ## Background
 Continual learning is the problem of training a neural network on different tasks in a sequential fashion without ever retraining on previous tasks.
 When the task switches, standard neural networks will adjust their weights to be better suited for the current task.
-This leads them to generally fail to retain their performance on previous tasks -- a phenemenon known as **catastrophic forgetting**.
+This leads them to generally fail to retain their performance on previous tasks -- a phenomenon known as **catastrophic forgetting**.

 In this repository, we solve the continual learning problem in a video game reinforcement learning context by utilizing a technique known as [weight pruning](https://arxiv.org/abs/1510.00149) to preserve only the weights that are important to each task.
 This allows the network to fully retain its performance on previous tasks while opening up capacity to learn new ones.